For Ball State Online Students from States Other than Indiana

 - are thinking about enrolling in a Ball State online program

-If you become a Ball State student, you are responsible for checking program authorization and licensure requirements in your state of residence.
-Rules and regulations vary by state.
-If you move to a new state, you are responsible for ensuring our program is approved in your new state.
+If you apply to Ball State, we encourage you to check for program authorization and licensure requirements in your state of residence.
+If you move to a new state, please return to our map to confirm your program is also approved in that state.

 Currently Accepting . . .